A+E (album)

 A+E is the eighth studio album by British singer-songwriter Graham Coxon, released on 2 April 2012 through Parlophone.
 The album was made as a "reaction" against Coxon's prior album, The Spinning Top, which consisted of psychedelic folk songs.
 A+E, on the other hand, consists of pop rock songs.
 Coxon, who is also the guitarist of Blur, recorded 21 songs during the album's two-month-long recording process with producer Ben Hillier.
-The 11 songs that did not make it onto A+E were divided into a separate album that was supposed to be released in late 2012, but Coxon was never announced it as of 2025.
+The 11 songs that did not make it onto A+E were divided into a separate album that was supposed to be released in late 2012, but was eventually scheduled for release in 2026.
 The album received positive reviews from critics, although some criticized its songs for being too long.
 Despite its critical success, it was Coxon's least successful album on the UK Albums Chart since The Kiss of Morning, peaking at number 39 and staying on the chart for only one week.

 Background

 A+E started as a "reaction" against Coxon's previous album, The Spinning Top, a mostly acoustic album.
 According to Coxon, the songs were difficult to play, resulting in some audiences being unsatisfied in "venues that weren't set up for that sort of thing".
 Producer Ben Hillier described the recording of the album as "quick" and "fun", due to him trying to record Coxon's first takes on songs when it was possible.
 In 2 months, Coxon was able to record 21 tracks; 10 of them made it onto A+E, while the other 11 were grouped into an album that was expected be released in late 2012.
 According to Hillier, the latter is "less riff-based" and more "soul-influenced, with backing singers and strings.
+In April 2026, fourteen years after A+E came out, Coxon announced the release of this second album, now titled Castle Park, in June of that year.